milocrts/milocrts/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Python
 - 💞️ I’m looking to collaborate on OpenSource Projects
-- 📫 How to reach me on BlueSky milo.floof.tem
+- 📫 How to reach me on BlueSky milo.floof.team
 - 😄 Pronouns: any (non-binary
 - ⚡ Fun fact: i am new to coding :)